-Although all people that smoke are the target audience, males aged 18-44 and those on low income are the primary target audiences in Tasmania.
+Although all smokers are the target audience, the primary audiences for the campaign are males aged 18-44 and those on low income.

 Quitline provides callers with information on all aspects of giving up smoking.
 Quitline also provides free self-help materials and offers a free telephone callback support service to help smokers through the quitting process.

 It is best to avoid drinking alcohol for the first 3 months after quitting because drinking lowers your chances of success at quitting.
 It helps to drink a lot of water and other non-alcoholic drinks when you are trying to quit.